aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/DIFI_Processor/README.md

 3. Generate constellation plots and save them to the results bucket

 **Add a Lambda trigger:**

-Attach a trigger to invoke the Lambda function when a new pcap is added to the source S3 bucket: -
+Attach a trigger to invoke the Lambda function when a new pcap is added to the source (raw) S3 bucket: -
 <img width="1046" height="670" alt="Screenshot 2025-12-05 101538" src="https://github.com/user-attachments/assets/5faf8d04-d89c-441b-8657-1a5bbb9b0e2c" />

+**Test:**

+Upload a pcap file to your source bucket either programmatically or via the AWS console.

+Validate that the Lambda has been invoked by clicking on the Lambda function `Monitor` tab.
+You should see the invocations count increase each time a new pcap is uploaded.

+Navigate to S3 in the console.
+You should see 1 or more IQ constellation png files in the `RESULTS_BUCKET_NAME` -> `results` folder

 ### Local Processing (Alternative)